inBeat/inbeat-website/content/top-influencers/instagram/gaming/united-states/_index.md

 ---
-title: Top 10 Gaming Instagram Influencers In United States In 2023
+title: Top 10 Gaming Instagram Influencers In United States In 2024
 description: >-
-  Find top gaming Instagram influencers in United States in 2023.
-Most popular hashtags: #cosplay #gamer #gamergirl.
+  Find top gaming Instagram influencers in United States in 2024.
+Most popular hashtags: #nintendo #gaming #gamergirl #pokemon.
 platform: Instagram
-hits: 2143
+hits: 2318
-text_top: Discover the best Instagram profiles on inBeat.
+text_top: Identify the best Instagram profiles on inBeat.
-text_bottom: Our database has 2143 Instagram influencers like this in United States for you to contact.
+text_bottom: inBeat has 2318 Instagram influencers like this in United States for you to connect with.
 profiles:
   - username: "simplyfahad"
     fullname: >-